-- Right click on Volume Shadow Copy service and select restart.
+- Right-click on the Volume Shadow Copy service and select restart.

 - Also, check and make sure Volume Shadow Copy service startup type is set automatic

-- Now close Windows services window and perform System Restore check this time it’s completed successfully.
+- Now close the Windows services window and perform a System Restore check this time it’s completed successfully.

 Repair Corrupt System Files

-Most of the times corrupted system files cause different Errors and may system restore fails due to this corrupted/missing system files.
-Run the Windows SFC utility to find and restore missing system files is a good solution to fix corrupt system file issue.
+Most of the time corrupted system files cause different Errors and may system restore fails due to these corrupted/missing system files.
+Run the Windows SFC utility to find and restore missing system files is a good solution to fix the corrupt system file issue.

 - Type command sfc /scannow and press enter key.

-- This will check system for missing a Corrupted file if found any the sfc utility restore them with correct one.
+- This will check the system for missing a Corrupted file if found any the sfc utility restore them with the correct one.

 - wait until 100% complete the scanning process and restart windows.

-- Now perform System restore check this time you get succeed.
+- Now perform a System restore check this time you get succeed.

 Check Hard Disk for Errors

-Also, Some time disk errors can prevent the system from restoring/upgrading or installing any programs.
+Also, Sometimes disk errors can prevent the system from restoring/upgrading or installing any programs.
 If the methods above did not work, you should do a chkdsk to let the system scan the drive for errors.